f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

    criminal and civil rules and enforcement, and should tie into privacy and security legislation.

--  Need a clearer / more dependable way to distinguish between “ethical” and “malicious” hacking
+-  Need a clearer / more dependable way to distinguish between "ethical" and "malicious" hacking

 -  Malicious hacking is always negative and destructive.
-Ethical hacking’s goal is to contribute to the security community and to improve overall security
+Ethical hacking's goal is to contribute to the security community and to improve overall security

 White / Grey / Black(cracker) Hat Hacking